Past-release archive of Microsoft Cloud App Security

 Released June 18, 2017

-- You can now require users to sign in again to all Office 365 and Azure AD apps as a quick and effective remediation for suspicious user activity alerts and compromised accounts.
+- You can now require users to sign in again to all Office 365 and Azure AD apps.
+Require sign in again as a quick and effective remediation for suspicious user activity alerts and compromised accounts.
 You can find the new governance in the policy settings and the alert pages, next to the Suspend user option.

 - Cloud Discovery data can now be enriched with Azure Active Directory username data.
-When you enable this feature, the username received in the discovery traffic logs will be matched and replaced by the Azure AD username enabling the following new features:
+When you enable this feature, the username received in the discovery traffic logs will be matched and replaced by the Azure AD username.
+Enriching enables the following new features:

 - You can investigate Shadow IT usage by Azure Active Directory user.